How 3D Printing Is Accelerating Electric Vehicles Industry

 Each additive printing material has its pros and characteristics, and 3d printers allow OEMs to use multiple materials in a single print job.

-3D printing is also used to create moulds for casting parts.
+3D printing is also used to create molds for casting parts.
 It helps to reduce the time and cost associated with traditional methods.

-The use of three-dimensional printing allows companies to produce custom-shaped moulds.
-It also helps produce moulds in high volumes and at a fraction of the cost.
-It makes it a viable option for electric vehicle manufacturers.
+The use of three-dimensional printing allows companies to produce custom-shaped molds.
+It also helps produce molds in high volumes and at a fraction of the cost.
+This makes it a viable option for electric vehicle manufacturers.

-As CNC machining is expensive for producing moulds in limited quantities, additive technologies help to fill the gap.
+As CNC machining is expensive for mold production in limited quantities, additive technologies help fill the gap.

-It also offers a wide range of materials that companies can use for mould manufacturing.
-When it comes to mass manufacturing through injection moulding, 3d printing is an ideal technology for master mould creation.
+It also offers various materials that companies can use for mold manufacturing.
+Regarding mass manufacturing through injection molding, 3d printing is an ideal technology for master mold creation.

-It becomes easier to produce high-quality moulds without any defects using additive manufacturing.
+It becomes easier to produce high-quality molds without any defects using additive manufacturing.
 As a result, it helps improve the finished product quality and meet the stringent requirements of electric vehicles.

 Inventory Digitisation:

-Companies don’t need to mass-manufacture parts and store them for future use with this technology.
-As OEMs can print parts on-demand, it becomes easier to manage the inventory.
-As a result, it helps to reduce the manufacturing time and cost.
+With this technology, companies don’t need to mass-manufacture parts and store them for future use.
+As OEMs can print parts on demand, it becomes easier to manage the inventory.
+As a result, it helps reduce manufacturing time and cost.

-Designers can prepare CAD files and prepare the digital inventory accessible to everyone across the team.
+Designers can prepare CAD files and make the digital inventory accessible to everyone across the team.
 It improves the supply chain by reducing the number of components that need to be stocked.

 Enhanced Braking System: